stealth-studios/sdk-docs/docs/adapters/sqlite.md

 The SQLite Adapter supports the following configuration options:

-- `file`: The path to your SQLite database file.
+- `connectionString`: The path to your SQLite database file.
 Prefix the path with `file:` to use a local file.
+- `authToken`: The token to use for authentication.
+If your database is hosted on a remote server, you can use a token to log in.